minvws/nl-uzipoc-dot-net-client/README.md

-# Uzipoc .NET 6 client example
+# UziPoc .NET 6 client example

 This client provides an example how to connect to the https://github.com/minvws/nl-uzipoc-max OIDC service.